1972 World Series: Game 4

-A very pivotal game in the series, and it was Gene Tenace and Oakland non-starters who came through in the ninth inning to rally the Athletics to victory to put the Athletics up 3 games to 1.
+Gene Tenace and Oakland non-starters put the Athletics up 3 games to 1.

 The game was a pitchers' duel between a pair of left-handed starters: Cincinnati's Don Gullett and Oakland's Ken Holtzman.
 Through seven innings, the game's lone run was a result of a fifth-inning home run by Tenace, his third homer of the series.
 With two outs in the top of the eighth inning and Dave Concepción on second base, Athletics manager Dick Williams replaced Holtzman with left-hander Vida Blue to face left-handed hitters Joe Morgan and Bobby Tolan.
 Blue walked Morgan and allowed a clutch two-run double to Tolan, giving Cincinnati the lead as the Reds seemed poised to tie the series at 2 games apiece.

 In the bottom of the ninth, however, with one out, the Athletics strung together four consecutive hits to score two runs.
 Pinch hitter Gonzalo Márquez singled, Tenace followed with a single, Don Mincher followed with another pinch-hit single scoring pinch-runner Allan Lewis to tie the game before a third pinch-hitter, Ángel Mangual, singled off Clay Carroll to score Tenace with the game-winner to put Oakland up three games to one.
 It was the first time that a team collected three pinch hits in the same World Series inning.